nmeskovski/informality-monetary-transmission/README.md

 ## Methodology

-1. **Panel Local Projections** (Jordà, 2005) — one regression per horizon h = 0, …, 5, robust to short-run autoregressive misspecification and transparent in the inclusion of two-way fixed effects
+1. **Panel Local Projections** (Jordà, 2005) — one regression per horizon h = 0, …, 5, robust to short-run autoregressive misspecification and transparent in the inclusion of two-way fixed effects.
-2. **Interaction design** — MPS × MIMIC interaction recovers the moderating coefficient δₕ; identification exploits the asymmetry between time-varying MPS (99.6% within-country) and structurally slow MIMIC (99.6% between-country), so the interaction term is well-identified even after country fixed effects absorb MIMIC levels
+2. **Interaction design** — MPS × MIMIC interaction recovers the moderating coefficient δₕ; identification exploits the asymmetry between time-varying MPS (99.6% within-country) and structurally slow MIMIC (99.6% between-country), so the interaction term is well-identified even after country fixed effects absorb MIMIC levels.
-3. **Inference** — country-clustered standard errors (Cameron, Gelbach & Miller, 2011) accommodating heteroskedasticity and the mechanical serial correlation of LP cumulative outcomes
+3. **Inference** — country-clustered standard errors (Cameron, Gelbach & Miller, 2011), accommodating heteroskedasticity and the mechanical serial correlation of LP cumulative outcomes.
-4. **Robustness** — alternative governance specifications (each of the four raw WGI indicators in turn); re-inclusion of Turkey (the most-affected winsorised country); results are visually and quantitatively unchanged
+4. **Robustness** — alternative governance specifications (each of the four raw WGI indicators in turn); re-inclusion of Turkey (the most-affected winsorised country); results are visually and quantitatively unchanged.

 **Main Specification:**